Photo courtesy of Metro Transit.

 The Minnesota Legislature approved spending $55 million on two new bus rapid transit lines in the Twin Cities metro, which together will provide quicker transportation to more than 25,000 passengers each weekday.
+It’s part of the $1.9 billion public works and tax cut package passed by the House and Senate this week.

 The B line will travel along the current 21 route from downtown to St. Paul along Marshall Avenue and Lake Street to the west side of Bde Maka Ska in Minneapolis.